All admissions are dealt with by Cornwall Council, School Admissions Team (link provided below):

 Children with Special Educational Needs

-If your child has an Education, Health and Care Plan (EHC Plan) or a Statement of Special Educational Needs, you do not need to complete an application form as a school place will be identified through a separate process.
+If your child has an Education, Health and Care Plan (EHC Plan), you do not need to complete an application form as a school place will be identified through a separate process.
 However, if a request has been made for an EHC needs assessment for your child, or your child is currently being assessed to decide whether an EHC Plan is necessary, you will need to make an application using the normal process.
 Please contact the SEN Assessment and Provision Team for more information on 01872 324242 or via email at firstname.lastname@example.org.

 Do you have a child born between 1 September 2016 and 31 August 2017?
 If so, you need to apply for a school place for September 2021.
 The deadline for applications is 15 January 2021.
 Further details can be found by clicking on the link below: